338rajesh/338rajesh.github.io/_pages/research.md

 ### **A deep learning model to predict properties of composite material**

 Massive data sets are developed using the RVE generation algorithm and homogenisation tool.
 Then, a generalised surrogate deep learning CNN model is developed for predicting thermal and thermo-mechanical properties of fibre reinforced composites, with *fibre volume fractions and material systems spanning end-to-end practical range*.
 In the following image, we show the characteristics of the data set used for training the CNN model.
-These data sets are made availble to the community on [Zenodo](https://doi.org/10.5281/zenodo.8035643) and [Kaggle](https://www.kaggle.com/datasets/rajeshnakka/elastic-properties-of-fibre-reinforced-composites).
+These data sets are made available to the community on [Zenodo](https://doi.org/10.5281/zenodo.8035643) and [Kaggle](https://www.kaggle.com/datasets/rajeshnakka/elastic-properties-of-fibre-reinforced-composites).

 <p align="center">
   <img width="800" src="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-023-34823-3/MediaObjects/41598_2023_34823_Fig2_HTML.png?as=webp">
 </p>
 Summary of the target values (or effective elastic properties) with respect to fibre volume fraction and fibre-matrix elastic moduli contrast, used for training the material property informed CNN model.

-Though there were deep learning based models to predict properties from microstructure images, therer was no efficient mechanism to learn material information.
-The previous models were able to map the structural fetures with the effective properties.
+Though there were deep learning based models to predict properties from microstructure images, there was no efficient mechanism to learn material information.
+The previous models were able to map the structural features with the effective properties.
 Hence, in this work, we develop a simple mechanism is proposed based on the linear interpolation, to encode the constituent properties in the microstructure image.

 <p align="center">
   <img width="600" src="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-023-34823-3/MediaObjects/41598_2023_34823_Fig4_HTML.png?as=webp">